 Want to turn okay copy into good copy?
 Or simply know how to get started?
 These ten simple tips for writing copy should help…

 When I started out as a junior copywriter in my first agency, I was lucky enough to have two deputy creative directors who’d patiently sit with me and plough through what I’d written.
 The first guy, David, was extremely well versed in the art of writing long copy and where to plump an apostrophe.
-His successor is as much of a great explainer, words enthusiast and food lover today as he was back then: Charles Campion.
+His successor is as much of a great explainer, words enthusiast and food lover today as he was back then: the late Charles Campion.

 I’m writing this blog partly because this subject about simple tips for writing copy came up in an email this week; partly because I get fed up with the same old, same old blogs.
 You know, those seemingly juicy ones that promise you earth such as ‘How To Write Killer Copy’ or ‘Write Copy And Make Millions’ yet tend to be as fluffy as a marshmallow when you tuck in?